iagocrespo/oferta-del-dia/README.md

 - **State** is just an JavaScript Object that holds data.

 React philosophy: Update the data (state) and let it React take it and update components for us

+You can never pass data up, you can only pass data down.

+Functions that update state and the state itself nood to be in the same component.